PrinceAliX/PrinceAliX.github.io/_posts/2024-08-22-Windows_Privilege_Escalation_Cheat_Sheet.md

 #### Verify Driver is not Loaded

-Using Nirsoft's [DriverView.exe](http://www.nirsoft.net/utils/driverview.html), we can verify that the Capcom.sys driver is not loaded.
+Using Nirsoft's DriverView.exe `http://www.nirsoft.net/utils/driverview.html`, we can verify that the Capcom.sys driver is not loaded.

 ```powershell
 PS C:\htb> .\DriverView.exe /stext drivers.txt